AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 {sample}BCT\_RadarChart\_07{sample}

 Percent stacked mode calculates the proportion of each point to the category sum and uses this percentage as a value.
-To enable this mode set {api:anychart.enums.ScaleStackMode#PERCENT}**.stackMode("percent")**{api}.
+To enable this mode set `stackMode("percent")`.

 {sample}BCT\_RadarChart\_08{sample}